 Water is the best drink around for good oral health, but if soda is something you simply can’t give up, consider drinking it with a straw.
 This can help minimize the sugary and acidic soda damaging teeth, handiest when the straw does not come into contact with the teeth.
-Take into account that while diet soda has less sugar then the regular kind, it contains a lot of acid, which might cause tooth decay.
+Take into account that while diet soda has less sugar than the regular kind, it contains a lot of acids, which might cause tooth decay.

 5. Have regular dental cleanings: